Keurig Dr Pepper Inc. (KDP) upgraded Issued by Wall Street Gurus

 Sponsored

-The average price from analysts is $35.95, which is -$0.07 below the current price.
+The average price from analysts is $35.95, which is $0.77 above the current price.
 KDP currently public float of 802.31M and currently shorts hold a 4.39% ratio of that float.
-Today, the average trading volume of KDP was 5.28M shares.
+Today, the average trading volume of KDP was 5.50M shares.

 KDP’s Market Performance

-KDP stocks went up by 2.63% for the week, with a monthly jump of 16.28% and a quarterly performance of 11.32%, while its annual performance rate touched 45.57%.
-The volatility ratio for the week stands at 1.71% while the volatility levels for the past 30 days are set at 2.03% for Keurig Dr Pepper Inc..
-The simple moving average for the period of the last 20 days is 6.96% for KDP stocks with a simple moving average of 17.47% for the last 200 days.
+KDP stocks went down by -0.68% for the week, with a monthly jump of 13.34% and a quarterly performance of 9.38%, while its annual performance rate touched 46.69%.
+The volatility ratio for the week stands at 1.81% while the volatility levels for the past 30 days are set at 1.99% for Keurig Dr Pepper Inc..
+The simple moving average for the period of the last 20 days is 2.98% for KDP stocks with a simple moving average of 15.36% for the last 200 days.

 Analysts’ Opinion of KDP